Robert Dalegowski loved Arizona (especially the Grand Canyon) and it showed in the artwork to which he devoted so much of his life.

 I first learned of Robert Dalegowski and his masterful creative talent just a few months before his passing on June 17, 2018.
 In preparation for my first rim to rim hike of the Grand Canyon, I joined a Facebook group called Grand Canyon Hikers and Backpackers.
 As I began the countdown to the June 3 hike with my wife, Robert’s paintings began to appear with just enough frequency in the Facebook group to build anticipation for each new post.

 With every upload of his work came a detailed description of the vantage point from which he painted it.
 He liked to call out specific rock formations, trees or other features by name.
 I was so enamored by his work that I often showed my wife and hiking partner each of Robert’s posts with great enthusiasm.

 Although I never met Robert in person, I felt a connection to him through our mutual love for the Grand Canyon.
 Sadly, Robert’s last post was June 15, 2018.
 It was by other people’s comments that I learned of his passing.
 Such a great loss for all of us.

 Sampling of Robert Dalegowski’s plein air watercolor paintings of Arizona landscapes

 Through others’ comments, I also learned that Robert painted most of the works he shared on Facebook while rafting the stretch of the Colorado River through the Grand Canyon a few years earlier.
-Robert himself was clear to point out that he set up his easel on the banks of the Colorado and painted with water from the river.
+Robert himself was clear to point out that he’d set up his easel on the banks of the Colorado and paint with water from the river.